Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Limited main line access: 10-20% cost increase

-• Crawlspace installations: $100-$300 additional
+• Crawlspace installations: $100 to $300 additional

-• Tight spaces requiring extra labor: $150-$400
+• Tight spaces requiring extra labor: $150 to $400

-• Distance from main line: $50-$200 per 10 feet
+• Distance from main line: $50 to $200 per 10 feet

 Plumbing Modifications:

-• Drainage line installation: $200-$800
+• Drainage line installation: $200 to $800

-• Dedicated circuit for UV: $150-$500
+• Dedicated circuit for UV: $150 to $500

-• Water pressure adjustment: $100-$300
+• Water pressure adjustment: $100 to $300

-• Backflow prevention: $200-$500
+• Backflow prevention: $200 to $500

 Property Type Factors:

-• Well water systems: Often require additional components
+• Well water systems often require additional components

-• Multi-story homes: Complex routing increases labor
+• Multi-story homes have complex routing that increases labor

-• Old plumbing: May need upgrades before installation
+• Old plumbing may need upgrades before installation

-• Code compliance: Permits and inspections add $100-$500
+• Code compliance, permits, and inspections add $100 to $500

 Long-Term Maintenance and Replacement Costs

-Point of Use Carbon Filters:
+Point of Use Carbon Filters $40 to $200

 Pincher's Pro Tip